Attendance is important

 Often when we look at attendance, we look at percentages.
 Anything below 95% begins to cause concern due to the number of hours of missed learning.
 The infographic breaks down the percentages of attendance and how many days/hours are lost in just one academic year.

 We will not authorise holidays taken in term time.
+We are clear on this from the moment your child is added onto our roll.
 If you wish to make a request for term time absence for your child, please complete an Absence Request Form and return via email to Kate Mason at kmason@ledbury.hereford.sch.uk.

 Once the request has been considered, you will receive a letter to inform you whether the request has been authorised or not.
 Please include as much detail as possible as to why the term time absence is an exceptional circumstance, along with ensuring the request is submitted at least 6 weeks before the requested time.